 What does “Dingli” mean?

-The name “Dingli” has probably to come from Sir Thomas Dingley, an English knight in the Order of St. John.
-Sir Thomas owned a lot of the land around the area, which likely influenced the naming of Dingli.
+The name “Dingli” is thought to derive from Sir Thomas Dingley, an English knight in the Order of St John who owned much of the land in the area.
+His name, over time, became the name of the town.